SHEscher/XDLreg/README.md

   --epochs NUMBER_OF_EPOCHS/
   --plot_n_heatmaps
 ```
-For and more information on each FLAG, type:
+For more information on each FLAG, type:
 ```console
 xdlreg -h
 ```